-Students are required to join the American College of Nurse-Midwives (ACNM) and are strongly encouraged to become involved.
+Students are strongly encouraged to join the American College of Nurse-Midwives (ACNM) and are strongly encouraged to become involved.
 Student membership in ACNM is available at a much-reduced fee and includes subscriptions to the Journal of Midwifery and Women's Health and Quickening.
 In addition, Obstetrics & Gynecology subscriptions are offered at a reduced rate to ACNM members.
 This also includes your membership in the State of Michigan Affiliate of ACNM.

 Students should become acquainted with ACNM and all official documents that define, guide, and direct nurse-midwives and nurse-midwifery practice.
-The ACNM web site is an excellent resource and full of information that is helpful to students.
-It can be found at http://www.acnm.org.
+The ACNM web site has information that is helpful to students.
+It can be found at midwifehttp://midwife.org/.